Alkiiro/iterator-methods-stations/map.md

 # .map

 1. What does `.map` do?

 2. Is the original array modified?

 3. How many arguments does `.map` take?

 4. How many arguments does the _callback function_ take?

 5. Which arguments are required (for both the method and its callback)?

 6. Does the callback need a return value?
 If so, what needs to be returned?
+Callback requires return value from its current iteration, and the map method returns a new array of all iterations.

 ## Example 1: